There are now 3 possible online modes for units:

 - Students are able to (1) explain the objectives of financial management across a range of stakeholder perspectives; (2) identify the roles and key players of capital markets; (3) apply investment decision analysis (including those based on the time value of money) from a capital budgeting perspective; (4) apply basic equity and debt valuation methods; (5) compute the weighted average cost of capital and components; (6) demonstrate an understanding of key capital structure considerations; and (7) explain the relationship between risk and return.

-- Indicative assessments in this unit are as follows: (1) quizzes and (2) examinations.
+- Indicative assessments in this unit are as follows: (1) quizzes; (2) mid semester exam; and (3) final exam.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Dr Mosha Hossain (Semester 1), Ms Yeok-Fun Mah (Semester 2)